junxit/us-congress-bills-117/bill.md

   - **(1)** in the first sentence—
     - **(A)** by inserting “or, in the case of a violation of section 6(d), additional compensatory or punitive damages, as described in subsection (b),” before “and the agreement”; and
     - **(B)** by inserting before the period the following: “, or such compensatory or punitive damages, as appropriate”;
-  - **(2)** in the second sentence, by inserting before the period the following: “and, in the case of a violation of section 6(d), additional compensatory or punitive damages, as described in subsection (b)”;
+  - **(2)** in the second sentence, by inserting before the period the following: “and, in the case of a violation of section 6(d), additional compensatory or punitive damages, as described in subsection (b)”; and
-  - **(3)** in the third sentence, by striking “the first sentence” and inserting “the first or second sentence”; and
+  - **(3)** in the third sentence, by striking “the first sentence” and inserting “the first or second sentence”.
-  - **(4)** in the sixth sentence—
-    - **(A)** by striking “commenced in the case” and inserting
-      > commenced—
-      > - **(1)** in the case

-    - **(B)** by striking the period and inserting “; or”; and
-    - **(C)** by adding at the end the following:
-      > - **(2)** in the case of a class action brought to enforce section 6(d), on the date on which the individual becomes a party plaintiff to the class action.

-- **(f)** *Joint enforcement authority*
+- **(f)** *Enforcement authority*
-  - **(1)** *In general* Notwithstanding section 1 of Reorganization Plan No. 1 of 1978 (92 Stat.
+  - **(1)** *In general* The Equal Opportunity Employment Commission shall carry out the functions and authorities described in section 1 of Reorganization Plan No. 1 of 1978 (92 Stat.
 3781; 5 U.S.C.
-App.) and any other provision of law, the Secretary of Labor, acting through the Office of Federal Contract Compliance Programs, and the Equal Opportunity Employment Commission shall jointly carry out the functions and authorities described in such section and any other provision of law to enforce and administer the provisions of section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
-206(d)) with respect to Federal contractors, Federal subcontractors, and federally-assisted construction contractors, within the jurisdiction of the Office of Federal Contract Compliance Programs under Executive Order 11246 (42 U.S.C.
-2000e note; relating to equal employment opportunity) or a successor Executive Order.
+App.) to enforce and administer the provisions of section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+206(d)), except that the Secretary of Labor, through the Office of Federal Contract Compliance Programs, may also enforce this provision with respect to Federal contractors, Federal subcontractors, and federally-assisted construction contractors, within the jurisdiction of the Office of Federal Contract Compliance Programs under Executive Order No. 11246 (42 U.S.C.
+2000e note; relating to equal employment opportunity) or a successor Executive order.
-  - **(2)** *Coordination* The Equal Opportunity Employment Commission and the Secretary of Labor shall establish such coordinating mechanisms as necessary to carry out the joint authority under paragraph (1).
+  - **(2)** *Coordination* The Equal Opportunity Employment Commission shall issue such regulations as may be necessary to explain and implement the standards of such section 6(d).
+The Secretary of Labor may issue regulations to govern procedures for enforcement of section 6(d) by the Office of Federal Contract Compliance Programs.
+The Secretary of Labor and the Equal Employment Opportunity Commission shall establish other coordinating mechanisms as may be necessary.

 ## § 3.
 Training